 - Investigating, reporting, then the conduct of the company directors before the company’s liquidation.

 The Consequence of Compulsory Liquidation

 The consequence of compulsory liquidation of your limited company leaves the dissolution of the company.
-Further, the former employees remain dismissed totally.
+Further, the former employees remain dismissed completely.
 As with Creditors Voluntary Liquidation, the former directors remain relieved of their office and powers.
-However, subject to no adverse report on directors conduct, the directors remain void of any personal liabilities except those personally guaranteed.
+However, subject to no adverse report on directors conduct, the directors remain void of any personal liabilities, except those personally guaranteed.

 Help with a Winding Up Petition.

-Let then, HBG Advisory help you; Wherever you trade in the country, we can therefore help with your compulsory liquidation & winding-up petition.
+Let then, HBG Advisory help you; wherever you trade in the country, we can help with your compulsory liquidation & winding-up petition.
 We offer no obligation and expert advice from our experienced partners and consultants.
 Please speak then with someone TODAY.

-To view our team, click MEET THE HBG ADVISORY TEAM.
+To view our team, THE TEAM AT HBG ADVISORY.